CKChang-tw/IMoveLab/imu_biodynamics/data/README.md

-# IMU_Kinematics_Benchmark
+# Directory Tree for Data from Experiment 4

-Codes for IMU kinematics benchmark.
+These will be provided soon.